slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The blind can't see.
 The proud will not."
 -- Russian proverb*

+- I opened two gifts this morning.
+They were my eyes.
 -->

 > *"If you concentrate on what you don’t have, you will never, ever have enough."